-These work best when personalized product recommendations are showcased and some incentive – in the form of a discount or promo code – is offered to entice customers into completing the purchase.
+Personalized product recommendations work best when showcased with an incentive, such as a discount or promo code, to entice customers into completing the purchase.

 7. Trigger relevant multi-channel messages on cart abandonment

-There is always a chance that the customer is browsing products, has added a few to the cart for checkout, but has then dropped-off without completing the purchase.
-In such a case, a web push notification can be triggered to remind the customer that there are products that have been added to the cart.
+There is always a chance that the customer is browsing products, has added a few to the cart for checkout, but has then dropped off without completing the purchase.
+In such cases, trigger a web push notification to remind the customer about the products added to their cart.

-If the customer has not reacted to the web push notification for a specific time, a personalized email can also be triggered, notifying him of the abandoned cart.
-Additionally, cross-selling can also be done, or discounts can be provided as a part of the email campaign.
+If the customer doesn’t respond to the web push notification within a specific time, trigger a personalized email to notify them of the abandoned cart.
+Additionally, implement cross-selling or offer discounts as part of the email campaign.

 Such an approach leverages the power of data-driven marketing automation to drive personalized shopping experiences further.